YBGou/2024-ICML-TAO/README.md

 #### Acknowledgement

-This repo is built upon the open-source repo of [Guided Diffusion](https://github.com/openai/guided-diffusion), [GDP](https://github.com/Fayeben/GenerativeDiffusionPrior) and [IQA-PyTorch](https://github.com/chaofengc/IQA-PyTorch), thanks for their excellent works.
+This repo is built upon the open-source repo of [GD](https://github.com/openai/guided-diffusion), [GDP](https://github.com/Fayeben/GenerativeDiffusionPrior) and [IQA-PyTorch](https://github.com/chaofengc/IQA-PyTorch), thanks for their excellent works.